AnnaRomanovskaIT/oop-principles/README.md

 _____
 #Lab2.21

-`lab2.21` defines a `Stopwatch class` that is used to measure elapsed time in seconds (with minute-level precision).
-It utilizes the C++ chrono library for high-resolution time measurement.
+The `Stopwatch` class in *lab2.21* is designed to measure elapsed time with minute-level precision.
+It leverages the C++ `chrono` library for high-resolution time tracking.

-<h3>Class Definition</h3>

-Member Variables:

-`m_beg`: A time point representing the moment when the stopwatch was started.
-This variable is of type std::chrono::time_point, which records the current time when the stopwatch is started or reset.

-`clock_t`: This alias refers to std::chrono::high_resolution_clock, which is used for high-precision timing.

-`second_t`: This alias represents the duration of time in minutes.
-The std::chrono::duration is parameterized with double and a ratio of 60, so the time is recorded in minutes.

-Methods:

-`Stopwatch()` The default constructor initializes the stopwatch by setting m_beg to the current time point when the object is created.

-`start()` This method resets the stopwatch by updating m_beg to the current time again.
-This allows the stopwatch to be started or restarted.

-`show()` This method calculates and displays the elapsed time in minutes (since second_t is using std::ratio<60>).
-It does this by subtracting m_beg from the current time and then displaying the result in minutes.
-The console is cleared with system("cls") before displaying the time, providing a clean output every time the method is called.

-`stop()` This method returns the elapsed time in minutes since the stopwatch was last started (or created if start() hasn't been called).
+### **Functionality**
+- Tracks the start time of an event.
+- Measures elapsed time in minutes using a high-precision clock.
+- Can be reset and restarted at any moment.
+- Displays elapsed time in a clean format.

+### **Key Features**
+- **High-Precision Timing:** Uses `std::chrono::high_resolution_clock` for accurate time measurement.
+- **Flexible Duration Handling:** Stores time in minutes using `std::chrono::duration<double, std::ratio<60>>`.
+- **Dynamic Time Tracking:** Can be started, stopped, and restarted.
+- **Clean Console Output:** Clears the screen before displaying updated elapsed time.

+This class provides a structured and efficient way to measure elapsed time with an easy-to-use interface.
 <h3>Project Structure Description</h3>

 This project is divided into three files to maintain a modular structure: